flet-dev/website/docs/controls/slider.md

 ### `round`

 The number of decimals displayed on the `label` containing `value`.
 The default is 0 (displays value rounded to the nearest integer).

+### `secondary_active_color`

+The [color](/docs/reference/colors) to use for the portion of the slider track between the thumb and the `secondary_track_value`.

+### `secondary_track_value`

+The secondary track value for this slider.

+If not null, a secondary track using `secondary_active_color` is drawn between the thumb and this value, over the inactive track.
+If less than `value`, then the secondary track is not shown.

+It can be ideal for media scenarios such as showing the buffering progress while the `value` shows the play progress.

 ### `thumb_color`